Use instance type

 | | | Disabled |

 Step 2.
-Install NVIDIA CUDA toolkit
+Install NVIDIA CUDA Toolkit

-Install NVIDIA CUDA Toolkit.
+Install the NVIDIA CUDA Toolkit.

 -